 2. Emerald Coast

-Let’s go to the polar opposite, in every sense.
+Let’s go to the polar opposite, geographically and culturally.

-Known informally as the “Redneck Riviera” or “Northwest Florida,” the Emerald Coast is located in the Florida Panhandle (the part that isn’t a peninsula), on the Gulf of Mexico.
-It is named for the emerald-green waters in the area.
+Known informally as the “Redneck Riviera” or “Northwest Florida,” the Emerald Coast is located in the Florida Panhandle — the part that isn’t on the peninsula.
+It’s on the Gulf of Mexico and is named for the emerald-green waters in the area.

-The Panhandle is very different from South Florida — it is 621 miles (1,000 kilometers) from Miami, after all — and it’s much closer to the Southern culture of neighboring Alabama.
-It’s basically an extension of Alabama geographically and has a laidback small-town vibe that feels like a completely different world compared to Miami.
+The Panhandle is very different from South Florida — it is 621 miles (1,000 kilometers) from Miami, after all — and it’s much closer to the Deep South culture of neighboring Alabama.

 Destin, Panama City Beach, Pensacola, Fort Walton Beach